 BT Ultrafast broadband deals all include unlimited downloads, a BT Smart Hub X router and 1TB of cloud storage on a 24-month contract.

-Sky’s ultrafast broadband product was launched at the end of 2020 to, at the time, roughly 18.5% of UK households.
+Sky’s ultrafast broadband product was launched at the end of 2020 to roughly 20% of UK households.
 ‘Sky Broadband Ultrafast’ has an average download speed of 145Mbps –– 12 times faster than its standard broadband deal –– and average upload speeds of 27Mbps.

 It also includes Sky’s ‘Ultrafast Speed Guarantee’ which has a money-back guarantee with the following terms and conditions: